turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - [outer]FILTER_ALL : uint	-- include everything
 - Intersects(Ray|Sphere|Capsule primitive, opt uint filterMask = ~0u, opt uint layerMask = ~0u, opt uint lod = 0) : int entity, Vector position,normal, float distance, Vector velocity, int subsetIndex, Matrix orientation, Vector uv, HumanoidBone humanoid_bone	-- intersects a primitive with the scene and returns collision parameters.
 If humanoid_bone is not `HumanoidBone.Count` then the intersection is a ragdoll, and entity refers to the humanoid entity
 - IntersectsFirst(Ray primitive, opt uint filterMask = ~0u, opt uint layerMask = ~0u, opt uint lod = 0) : bool	-- intersects a primitive with the scene and returns true immediately on intersection, false if there was no intersection.
 This can be faster for occlusion check than regular `Intersects` that searches for closest intersection.
+- IntersectsAll(Ray|Sphere|Capsule primitive, opt uint filterMask = ~0u, opt uint layerMask = ~0u, opt uint lod = 0) results[] -- intersects the scene with a primitive and returns array of results.
+In case of Ray, [RayIntersectionResult](#rayintersectionresult) will be returned, for Sphere and Capsule [SphereIntersectionResult](#sphereintersectionresult) will be returned
 - Update()  -- updates the scene and every entity and component inside the scene
 - Clear()  -- deletes every entity and component inside the scene
 - Merge(Scene other)  -- moves contents from an other scene into this one.
 The other scene will be empty after this operation (contents are moved, not copied)